 Key Components of AVMs

-AVMs utilize a collection of different data sources and statistical algorithms to build their estimates.
-There are several different AVM companies that offer these programs to clients who use them, and they each have their own proprietary way of computing home values.
+AVMs use a collection of different data sources and statistical algorithms to build their estimates.
+Several different AVM companies offer these programs to clients, and each has a proprietary way of computing home values.

-Some of the most common information that automated valuation models rely on includes:
+Some of the most common information that AVMs rely on includes:

-• Public records that can include information like property sales and tax history
+• Public records, which may include information like property sales and tax history

-• Multiple Listing Service (MLS) data, which offers pricing information on other, similar properties (known in the industry as “comps”)
+• MLS data, which offers pricing information on similar properties (known in the industry as “comps”)

-• Information about the property, such as its age, size, and tax assessment, which may be pulled from public record
+• Information about the property, such as its age, size, and tax assessment, which may be pulled from public records

-Using machine learning combined with algorithms created by the professionals coding the software, AVMs can use these pieces of information to generate an up-to-date estimate for just about any property in America — though its level of accuracy may vary.
+Using machine learning and algorithms created by professionals, AVMs can use these pieces of information to generate an up-to-date estimate for just about any property in the U.S., though their level of accuracy may vary.

-For example, with newly constructed properties, there may not be many perfect comps available in the area, which could lead to a less accurate AVM estimate.
-There are other situations where AVM accuracy might be lacking, too — we’ll dig into that below.
+For example, there may not be many perfect comps available in an area with newly constructed properties, which could lead to a less accurate AVM estimate.
+There are other situations in which AVMs may be inaccurate, as described below.

 Applications of AVMs

-Automated valuation models are useful in a whole host of situations — from mortgage lending, where lenders can use the information to make better informed underwriting decisions, to portfolio management, which can help investors understand the current value of their real estate assets.
+AVMs are useful in a whole host of situations, from mortgage lending, where lenders can use the information to make better-informed underwriting decisions, to portfolio management, which can help investors understand the current value of their real estate assets.

-And as anyone who’s ever quickly looked up the price of an eye-catching house can attest, AVMs are very useful for property shoppers, too.
-As long as the estimate is treated as just that — an estimate rather than an exact price — having access to AVM information can help browsers understand which homes they can afford to make an offer on or how much financial preparation they’ll need to do to be able to afford the house of their dreams.
-(They won’t, however, give you a complete picture of how much it will cost to own the home.
-For that you need a mortgage calculator with taxes.)
+And as anyone who’s ever quickly looked up the price of an eye-catching house can attest, AVMs are also very useful for property shoppers.
+As long as the estimate is treated as just that — an estimate rather than an exact price — having access to AVM information can help browsers understand which homes they can afford to make an offer on or how much financial preparation they’ll need to get the house of their dreams.
+They won’t, however, give you a complete picture of how much it will cost to own the home.
+For that, you’ll need a mortgage calculator with taxes.

 Advantages and Limitations of AVMs

-• Speed.
-Even the very fastest human property appraiser can’t update every property’s valuation every few hours like an AVM can.
+• Speed: Even the fastest human property appraiser can’t update every property’s valuation every few hours like an AVM can.

-• Cost-effectiveness.
-While appraisals must be paid for on a per-appraisal basis, factoring in the appraiser’s time working and expertise, companies may pay for AVM software once or as an affordable subscription service.
+• Cost-effectiveness: While appraisals must be paid for on a per-appraisal basis, factoring in the appraiser’s hours worked and expertise, companies may pay for AVM software once or as an affordable subscription service.

-• Potential for inaccuracy.
-Any algorithm is only as good as the data fed into it, and mistakes in public records do happen.
-Records can also be outdated — not reflecting an HVAC upgrade, for example.
+• Potential for inaccuracy: Any algorithm is only as good as the data fed into it, and mistakes in public records do occur.
+Records can also be outdated, so they may not reflect a heating, ventilation, and air conditioning upgrade, for example.

-• Inability to assess intangibles.
-There are some factors (such as property condition) that can affect a home’s value that don’t easily translate to a database.
+• Inability to assess intangibles: There are some factors (such as property condition) affecting a home’s value that don’t easily translate to a database.
 In these instances, a human appraiser still has the edge.

 AVM Accuracy and Reliability

-As we’ve seen, although AVMs can offer a lot in terms of speed and cost-efficiency, they can sometimes lag behind human appraisers when it comes to accuracy.
-You might hear the phrase “AVM appraisal” but a valuation isn’t truly the same as an appraisal that you would get from a professional.
-Newly constructed or non-traditional properties can be more difficult to assess for value based on comps (since there aren’t many or any good ones), and intangibles like property condition don’t always show up in the data these algorithms draw from.
+As we’ve seen, although AVMs can offer a lot in terms of speed and cost efficiency, they can sometimes lag behind human appraisers when it comes to accuracy.
+You might hear the phrase “AVM appraisal,” but a valuation isn’t really the same as an appraisal you’d get from a professional.
+Newly constructed or nontraditional properties can be more difficult to assess for value based on comps (since there may be few, if any, strong ones), and intangibles such as property condition don’t always show up in the data these algorithms draw from.

-Fortunately, some AVMs also offer confidence scores, which can help those using the estimates to understand how likely it is that the value offered is accurate (or close to it).
-You could also check with a knowledgeable real estate professional to get their take on whether a given estimate hews closer or further from the truth.
+Fortunately, some AVMs also offer confidence scores, which can help you understand how likely it is that the value offered is accurate.
+You could also check with a knowledgeable real estate professional to get their take on how accurate a given estimate is.

 Impact on the Real Estate Industry

-AVMs have already changed the real estate industry by making home value estimates widely and readily available to the general public.
-Along with helping buyers shop in what can sometimes feel like a confounding market, AVMs also make it easier for those who do own their home to understand how much equity they’ve built — or how much they might stand to gain by selling.
+AVMs have changed the real estate industry by making home value estimates widely and readily available to the general public.
+Along with helping buyers shop in what can sometimes feel like a complex market, AVMs also make it easier for those who own a home to understand how much equity they’ve built, or how much they might stand to gain by selling it.

-While a human appraisal and home inspection continue to be common parts of most real estate transactions, over time, as they increase in accuracy, AVMs may reduce the need for such services, potentially saving money for those on the market.
-They could also help speed up the underwriting process for home mortgage loan lenders, as well as making it easier for real estate agents to offer their clients home showings in their price range.
+While a human appraisal and home inspection continue to be common parts of most real estate transactions, over time, AVMs may reduce the need for such services as they become more accurate, potentially saving money for those on the market.
+They could also help speed up the underwriting process for home mortgage loan lenders, as well as make it easier for real estate agents to offer their clients home showings in their price range.

 The Future of AVMs

-Although AI has been all the rage the last few years, we’re still just at the very beginning of this new line of technology — which has the potential to evolve at an exponential rate.
-While many AVMs are already incorporating machine learning and other high-tech methods, technological developments along with the continued progress of AI and big data could see these valuations becoming far more accurate and accessible over time.
+Although AI has been all the rage the last few years, we’re still just at the very beginning of this new line of technology, which has the potential to evolve at an exponential rate.
+While many AVMs are already incorporating machine learning and other high-tech methods, technological developments and the continued progress of AI and big data could result in these valuations becoming far more accurate and accessible over time.

 Recommended: Are Property Taxes Included in Mortgage Payments?